THE ORIGINS OF TIPTON CIVIC SOCIETY

 The Society's aims were to promote interest in the past, present and future of the town.
 From the very early days the suggestion of a local history museum was put forward.
 This eventually resulted in the formation of the Tipton Heritage Centre in Brick Kiln Street in 1997.
 The Society also persuaded Sandwell Council to bring back for display at Tipton Library the Grant of Arms and the Roll of Mayors which had been stored away unseen since 1966.
 The Society was represented on the committee formed to erect a statue to the Tipton Slasher (John Brimble was its historical consultant) in 1993 and was involved in the renovation of the memorial to the young girls killed in the Dudley Port Explosion in 1922 which was refurbished and rededicated in 1994.

 The Society has been responsible for the blue commemorative plaques that can be seen around the town, the first being at the site of the Bloomfield Ironworks where Joseph Hall (1789-1862) developed the pig boiling process.
-This was sponsored by Brymill Limited and 14 others followed.
+This was sponsored by Brymill Limited and 25 others followed.
 In 1992 it was decided to hold a Tiptonian of the Year contest to find the person who had contributed most to charitable work in Tipton.
-The first winner was Ray Brothwood (he was not a committee member at the time).
+The first winner was Ray Brothwood (who later joined the Society committee and served as Chairman from 1995 to 2015.
+On his retirement he was made Honourary President of the Society).

 As a millennium project the Society erected an anchor on a brick plinth adjacent to the new Neptune Health Centre to celebrate the chain and anchor industries in the town.
 The Health Centre site had previously been occupied by Wright`s Forge where chains and anchors had been made from the 1850s to the 1940s.
 It was dedicated in a special ceremony on 26 March 2000 in the presence of His Worship the Mayor, Councillor John Edwards.

-Each year at Christmastide the Society organises a carol service in a Tipton church or chapel where the readings are given in the dialect of the Black Country.
 Another significant aspect of the Society's work is its recommendations to the local council on new street names.
-With the increasing pace of re-development many new streets have been laid out over the past 10 years and the Society has had over had over 100 names accepted.
+With the increasing pace of re-development many new streets have been laid out over the past 10 years and the Society has had over had almost 150 names accepted.
 All the names submitted have a local historical or topographical significance because it is our belief that street names are the best way to preserve and celebrate local history.

 John Brimble died unexpectedly during his regular morning walk on Victoria Park on 24th June 2006.
 The following obituary by Keith Hodgkins was first published in autumn 2006 edition of The Blackcountryman magazine.